Mitchelton railway station

-Mitchelton railway station is located on the Ferny Grove line in Queensland, Australia.
-It is one of two railway stations serving the Brisbane suburb of Mitchelton, the other being Oxford Park railway station.
+Mitchelton is a railway station operated by Queensland Rail on the Ferny Grove line.
+It opened in 1918 and serves the Brisbane suburb of Mitchelton.
+It is a ground level station, featuring one island platform with two faces.

 History

 The station opened in March 1918 due to public demand.
-To the north of the station lies a turnback siding.

 Services

-Mitchelton station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Park Road, Coopers Plains and Beenleigh.
+Mitchelton station is served by all stops Ferny Grove line services from Ferny Grove to Roma Street, Boggo Road (formerly Park Road), Coopers Plains and Beenleigh.